2/4/2020

 Richard Safran

 Good morning, everybody.
-Rachiv, welcome.
-Anarog, it's been a real pleasure.
-I had a question this morning on something I've asked about before.
-Contract mix based on the opportunities that you're pursuing and then always to the best you can.
-Could you discuss how you see your contract makes trending in 20?
-You know, as always, I'm just curious to see if you're moving towards or away from more fixed price or commercial contracts.
-And by the way, just separately, if you could discuss how you see overall classified versus unclassified growth.
-Trending long term.
-Just curious to see how you think how you think those two play against each other.
+Rajiv, welcome.
+Anurag, it's been a real pleasure.
+I had a question this morning on something I've asked about before, contract mix.
+Based on the opportunity set you're pursuing, and then always to the best you can, could you discuss how you see your contract mix trending in 20?
+As always, I'm just curious to see if you're moving towards or away from more fixed price or commercial contracts.
+And by the way, just separately, if you could discuss how you see overall classified versus unclassified growth trending long-term.
+Just curious to see how you think those two play against each other.

 speaker

 Hey, great, Richard.
 It's Chris.
 And if Jay wants to add anything at the end, I'll allow him to do so.
 I'll take them in reverse order.
-I mean, classified right now is about 20 percent of our portfolio.
-We grew double digits in 19 over 18.
-And we see some some really good opportunities across all of our segments when it comes to classified work.
-So unfortunately, there's not a lot of detail we can give you in that regard.
-But we're very, very upbeat in the classified arena, both as a prime and both as supporting some of the other industry partners.
-Relative to the contract mix, you know, we're seeing it's pretty pretty stable on the mix over the next year or so.
-And I'll let Jay give you the specific numbers.
+I mean, classified right now is about 20% of our portfolio.
+It grew double digits. in 19 over 18, and we see some really good opportunities across all of our segments when it comes to classified work.
+So unfortunately, there's not a lot of detail we can give you in that regard, but we're very, very upbeat in the classified arena, both as a prime and both as supporting some of the other industry partners.
+Relative to the contract mix, we're seeing it's pretty stable on the mix over the next year or so And I'll let Jay give you the specific numbers.
 But, you know, when you run a portfolio, we talk about these new opportunities.
 We didn't talk a lot about revenue synergies, but Bill mentioned the five wins.
-A lot of those start out as kind of cost plus developmental programs.
-We move into ORIP, we move into production, then sometimes we export internationally.
-So you just healthy portfolio over time.
-You want to have those cost plus and developmental programs feeding the pipeline.
-You also want to have the mature fixed price and then you want to be able to export.
+A lot of those start out as kind of cost-plus developmental programs.
+We move into LRIP.
+We move into production.
+Then sometimes we export internationally.
+So you just – a healthy portfolio over time, you want to have those cost-plus and developmental programs feeding the pipeline – You also want to have the mature fixed price, and then you want to be able to export.
 So you put that all together, we're going to be in the same range.
-I don't know, Jay, you want to give a little more specific?
-Yeah, I mean,
+I don't know, Jay, you want to give a little more specifics?

 speaker